IIIF/api/source/presentation/4.0/model.md

 }
 ```

 Any additional properties beyond those defined in this specification or the Web Annotation Data Model _SHOULD_ be mapped to RDF predicates using further context documents.
 These extensions _SHOULD_ be added to the top level `@context` property, and _MUST_ be added before the above context.
-The JSON-LD 1.1 functionality of predicate specific context definitions, known as [scoped contexts][org-w3c-json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
+The JSON-LD 1.1 functionality of predicate-specific context definitions, known as [scoped contexts][org-w3c-json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
 Extensions intended for community use _SHOULD_ be [registered in the extensions registry][registry], but registration is not mandatory.

 {% include api/code_header.html %}
 ``` json-doc